cwm4030/Variable_Security_Language-VSL/README.md

 ## To Do List
+1. Add the 'break;' statement so that while loops are logically complete.
-1. Implement the 'read();' function to get input from user.
+2. Implement the 'read();' function to get input from user.
-2. Finish string operations.
+3. Finish string operations.
-3. Implement arrays for the int, float, and string data types.
+4. Implement arrays for the int, float, and string data types.
 (And char indexing for string type)
-4. Implement garbage collection in the VM.
+5. Implement garbage collection in the VM.